-- 7.7 Proposals for new programmes, presented as a completed AD1, will be considered in the first instance by the relevant subject network committee(s), following informal discussions on the viability of the concept.
-The subject network committee must formally recommend the proposal for approval to the Faculty Board of Study. - 7.8 Proposals must also be presented to the quality committees of the responsible academic partner and all other academic partners which will make a significant contribution to development and delivery of the programme.
-The principal or chair of the APQC of each academic partner must confirm support for proposals.
+- 7.7 Proposals for new programmes will be considered in the first instance by the relevant academic partner(s) and subject network(s) following informal discussions on the viability of the concept. - 7.8 Proposals must be approved by the planning groups of the responsible academic partner and all other academic partners which will make a significant contribution to development and delivery of the programme.

-- 7.9 The Faculty Board of Study will pay particular attention to whether the proposal: - i. supports the academic and strategic priorities of the faculty and of the university - ii. meets the needs of prospective students, employers and the wider community - iii. uses resources efficiently, minimising duplication - iv. establishes a clear business case for the development - v. identifies that the resources needed for the development and delivery of the proposal are available or can be obtained. - 7.10 The Faculty Board of Study will then determine whether the proposal proceeds, with or without changes being made, or that it should not proceed.
-In making its recommendation, the Faculty Board of Study will also recommend the responsible academic partner, and nominations for the programme development leader and the Advisory Group. - 7.11 Academic Council (or a body to which it delegates this authority) will consider the Faculty Board of Study's recommendation on the proposal, reviewing in particular its strategic fit and sustainability, and determine whether the proposal is granted planning approval and may proceed to development, or if any changes need to be made to the proposal.
+- 7.9 The Faculty Board of Study will pay particular attention to whether the proposal: - i. supports the academic and strategic priorities of the faculty and of the university - ii. meets the needs of prospective students, employers and the wider community - iii. uses resources efficiently, minimising duplication - iv. identifies that the resources needed for the development and delivery of the proposal are available or can be obtained. - 7.10 The Faculty Board of Study will then determine whether the proposal proceeds, with or without changes being made, or that it should not proceed.
+In making its recommendation, the Faculty Board of Study will also recommend the responsible academic partner, and nominations for the programme development leader. - 7.11 Partnership Planning Forum will consider the Faculty Board of Study's recommendation on the proposal, reviewing in particular its strategic fit and viability, and determine whether the proposal is granted planning approval, with or without changes being made, or that it should not proceed.